melonTree68/melontree68.github.io/_posts/2025-11-01-axiom-of-choice.md

 Let $T$ be a chain in $P$.
 Straightforward verifications of definitions lead to that $\bigcup T$ is an upper bound of $T$ in $P$.
 By Zorn's lemma, $P$ has a maximal element $B$.
 It has to span $V$, because otherwise let $v\in V$ be a vector not spanned by $B$, and $B\cup\\{v\\}\in P$ (as you can verify) contradicts the maximality of $B$.
 Now $B$ is a linearly independent subset that spans $V$, i.e., a basis of $V$.

-### There does not exist a perfect generalization of the length of an interval to all subsets of $\RR$.
+### There does not exist a perfect generalization of the length of an interval to all subsets of $\RR$

 > The Riemann integral is not good enough:
 >